uchicago-dsi/cbd-ocean-acidification/README.md

     docker run --name cbd cbd <STATE> --start <start_date> --end <end_date>
    ```
    where <STATE> should be the state name (California, Hawaii, or Washington), <start_date> and <end_date> should be dates YYYY/MM/DD format (exclude <>).
-2. Results will be saved in `results/STATE/YYYY-MM-DDTHH-MM` with an `instructions.txt` file explaining further instructions.
+2. Results will be saved in `results/STATE/YYYY-MM-DDTHH-MM` with an `README.txt` file explaining further instructions.

 ### Without Docker (discouraged)